nmeredov/HTTP-client/README.md

 All requests of this scenario have been covered with tests.
 Test_Scenario is located in folder "test".
-To run the test separately open terminal in this project and write - npm test test/Cancel.js
+To run the test open terminal in this project and write - npm test test/Cancel.js

-To run the certain test write e.g. npm test -- --f 'Checks withdrawal_request_2'
+To run the certain test write e.g. npm test -- --f 'withdrawal_request_2'